 Traditionally, you make cranberry sauce with fresh cranberries.
 Fresh cranberries are excellent sources of antioxidants, vitamins C and E, and other nutrients.
 In addition, a one-cup serving of cranberries contains about 3.6 grams of fiber.
 When consumed in moderation, cranberry sauce can be a healthy and delicious part of a pregnancy diet.

 While cranberry sauce can be included in your pregnancy diet, moderation is key.
 First, it’s essential to be aware that most cranberry sauce is made with at least some added sugar.
 The same goes for dried cranberries and cranberry juice!
 When shopping for dried cranberries or cranberry juice, look for no added sugar!
+Check food labels for sugar content.

 Benefits Of Cranberry Sauce